Where Is Elle Kari and What Happened to Noriko-san?: Overview

 Where Is Elle Kari and What Happened to Noriko-san? is the debut film of the director Dvorit Shargal.
 Originally, Shargal worked as a journalist, but gave up her work to make a documentary about her search for the heroines of her childhood from the Children's Everywhere photobook series.
-Children's Everywhere deals with the lives of children in different countries, such as Sweden, Japan, Israel etc. The director had a particular interest in finding Noriko-san from the book of the same name.
-But the search was extremely difficult because she had only a first name.
+Children's Everywhere deals with the lives of children in different countries, such as Sweden, Japan, Israel etc. The director had a particular interest in finding Noriko-san from the book of the same name, but the search was extremely difficult because she had only a first name.
 During her search, she came across other protagonists from the same book series and tried to find out more about the life of the photographer of the series, Anna Riwkin-Brick.

 The documentary has been shot within four years in different countries and continents.
 Shargal first met Ella Kari in Jokkmokk (Sweden), then she traveled to Israel and Tokyo.

-Because of the film nine photo books of the series were being reissued in Israel, including: Elle Kari, Noriko-San: girl of Japan, Sia lives on Kilimanjaro, Lilibet, circus child, Dirk lives in Holland, Noy lives in Thailand, Salima lives in Kashmir, Eli lives in Israel and Gennet lives in Ethiopia.
+Because of the film, nine photo books of the series were reissued in Israel, including: Elle Kari, Noriko-San: Girl of Japan, Sia Lives on Kilimanjaro, Lilibet, Circus Child, Dirk Lives in Holland, Noy Lives in Thailand, Salima Lives in Kashmir, Eli Lives in Israel and Gennet Lives in Ethiopia.

 Eva Crafoord-Larsen and Noriko Shiraishi, the protagonists from Noriko-San, met each other again within the film.
 In an interview, they explained that they have become good friends.
 They had met again after making the film, in Tokyo and Sweden.